Table of Contents

 Unlike the skilled safecracker’s ability to steal a safe’s diamonds without moving the heavy safe itself, a thief can easily snatch your daypack from a bus/train overhead or open hostel room and be long gone before you will notice or could react.

-Ability to attach daypack to an immovable object ( water pipe, bed, etc.) lets you snooze more easily.
+Ability to attach daypack to an immovable object (water pipe, bed, train's luggage rack, etc.) lets you snooze more easily.

-Perhaps erroneously, I've always believed that I could solve most travel calamities, if I had enough US money to go on: e.g. lodging, transportation etc.
+B. Stolen US money: Perhaps erroneously, I've always believed that I could solve most travel calamities, if I had enough US money for lodging, transportation, food, etc.

 3. My daypack security cables: